jurytan/jnguyen_old_portfolio_site/README.md

 - Fix form at bottom (PHP page for form submit?)
 - Do visual cleanup and fix color accents
 - Figure out transition between pages
+- Try to recreate graph dashboard layout for portfolio

 ##Bugs
 - None so far!